renormalize/azure-blob-storage-immutability/README.md

-# azure-blob-storage-immutability
+# Azure Blob Storage Immutability

-Repo to test out ABS's immutable storage functionality
+This repo is to perform tests on Azure Blob Storage for the immutable storage functionality that it provides.